 Our Articles of Association provide that our Board of Directors consists of not less than three (3) and not more than nine (9) directors, including two (2) external directors, until otherwise determined by ordinary resolution of our shareholders.
-Our Board currently consists of six directors, each of whom was elected at our annual general meeting of shareholders held on February 4, 2024, to serve until our next annual general meeting of shareholders, except that Yehoshua (Shuky) Abramovich, one of our external directors, was reelected for a second three-year term commencing on June 28, 2023, at our special general meeting of shareholders held on June 22, 2023, and Dvorah Kimhi, our other external director, was reelected for a second three-year term at our annual general meeting of shareholders held on December 9, 2021.
+Our Board currently consists of six directors, each of whom was elected at our annual general meeting of shareholders held on February 4, 2024, to serve until our next annual general meeting of shareholders, except that Yehoshua (Shuky) Abramovich, one of our external directors, was reelected for a second three-year term commencing on June 28, 2023, at our special general meeting of shareholders held on June 22, 2023, and Orna Carni, our other external director, was elected for a three-year term at our special general meeting of shareholders held on December 10, 2024.
 See Item 6.A, "Directors, Senior Management and Employees-Directors and Senior Management" for further details regarding the periods of service of each of our current directors.